ruszkipista/cims03-my-car/README.md

 ## 3. Features Left to Implement
+* develop a "view" fieldcatalog functionality to enable calculated columns on the generated tables, e.g. fuel consumption column
-* on the "Home" page instead of listing the car records from "Cars" collection, list cars with the following calculated statistics:
+* on the "Home" page instead of listing the car records from the "Cars" collection, list cars with the following calculated statistics:
   * picture of car
-  * car's current book value
+  * car's current book value: based on initial purchase price, planned length of keep, capital expense type of transactions recorded
-  * daily cost
+  * daily cost: value based on planned amortization and operational expense type transactions
-  * 100km cost: <decimal number> <currency>
+  * 100km cost: value based yearly cost and planned yearly distance run
   * last fuelling date
   * dues in the next 30 days (insurance, tax, car testing, etc.)
 * on the "Maintain Unit Conversions" page, when an option is chosen on "Source Unit" field, restrict the options of Target Unit to the same Unit type as the "Source Unit" has.
 E.g. selection "L" in one field would restrict the other field to VOL type units only.